loonghao/pypi-query-mcp-server/README.md

 The server provides the following MCP tools:

+### Core Package Information
 1. **get_package_info** - Get comprehensive package information
 2. **get_package_versions** - List all available versions for a package
 3. **get_package_dependencies** - Analyze package dependencies

+### Python Compatibility
 4. **check_package_python_compatibility** - Check Python version compatibility
 5. **get_package_compatible_python_versions** - Get all compatible Python versions

+### Advanced Dependency Analysis
+6. **resolve_dependencies** - Recursively resolve all package dependencies with detailed analysis
+7. **download_package** - Download package and all dependencies to local directory

 ## Usage Examples

 Once configured in your MCP client (Claude Desktop, Cline, Cursor, Windsurf), you can ask questions like:

+### Basic Package Queries
 - "What are the dependencies of Django 4.2?"
 - "Is FastAPI compatible with Python 3.9?"
 - "Show me all versions of requests package"
 - "What Python versions does numpy support?"
 - "Get detailed information about the pandas package"

+### Advanced Dependency Analysis
+- "Please help me analyze the complete dependency tree for PySide2 with Python 3.10"
+- "Resolve all dependencies for Django including development dependencies"
+- "What are all the transitive dependencies of FastAPI?"

+### Package Download
+- "Please help me download PySide2 and all its dependencies for Python 3.10 to my local machine"
+- "Download the requests package with all dependencies to ./downloads folder"
+- "Collect all packages needed for Django development"

 ### Example Conversations